aphidsystemscorp/spx_imagetest_santized/README.md

     so trying If I were moving forward with this - I would use the kernel from the yocto build and replace the linux userspace with a more modern image.
-    I did attempt this by trying to graft a Nvidia Jetson based filesystem onto the renesas kernel.
+    I did attempt this by trying to graft a Nvidia Jetson based recent ubuntu filesystem onto the renesas kernel.
 This experiment was not finished.
+After this was achieved I may have just used the wayland that was present on the ubuntu based filesystem, or built a custom wayland which would have been easier given the more recent dependency and toolchain package versions.

-**Build Compositor**
+**Build Compositor (WIP)**

 2x. ```spx.user.build.compositor.py``` - build compositor test (in <repo>/testprogs/compositor)